Wardrobe Makeover with Trim

-Decorative fabric trim will give even humdrum clothing and accessories a chic new look.
+Decorative fabric trim gives even humdrum clothing and accessories a chic new look.

 Materials and Tools: